 Award-winning inventor Lavell Chisum is well known in collision-repair circles.
 Chisum craftsmanship has been respected since he built his first frame machine and unveiled it at the 1968 Los Angeles Automotive Equipment Show.
 His original frame-rack patent was sold to Chief Automotive and is still produced today as the EZ Liner* rack – one of the most popular frame repair systems ever made, it’s used in auto body shops worldwide.

-In keeping with the Chisum vision of his original frame rack, the new Chisum Workhorse Bench-Style Frame Rack features the highest-quality construction, essential functionality, and working comfort your technicians have never experienced before.
+In keeping with the Chisum vision of his original frame rack machine, the new Chisum Workhorse Bench-Style Frame Rack features the highest-quality construction, essential functionality, and working comfort your technicians have never experienced before.

 Chisum delivered what the collision-repair industry needed way back when – and now he’s once again come through to deliver what auto body shops need to survive to tackle the tough- est repairs of today’s complex, technologically advanced vehicles head-on!